alexmchale/podcastinator/README.md

 # Podcastinator

-TODO: Write a gem description
+This is a gem for generating the XML for a podcast feed.

 ## Installation